 If legends are believed, then ‘Lord Brahma’ sent an eight-armed Goddess to eradicate the evil demon ‘Mumbaraka,’ who terrorized the locals for a long time.

-Thus this marvelous shrine was built by Mumbaraka in the heart of the city.
+Thus this marvelous shrine was built by Mumbaraka in the city’s heart.

-The idol of Goddess adorns a silver crown, golden necklace, and a nose stud.
+The idol of the Goddess adorns a silver crown, a golden necklace, and a nose stud.
 The idol is placed on an altar surrounded by marigold flowers.
-Mumbadevi also symbolizes ‘Mother Earth,’ and hence, the idol has no mouth.
+Mumbadevi also symbolizes ‘Mother Earth,’ Hence, the idol has no mouth.

-There are idols of Hanuman, Ganesha and Annapurna placed in the temple complex.
-In other words, the structure of Mumbadevi is a stupendous sight for anyone who visits.
+Hanuman, Ganesha, and Annapurna idols are placed in the temple complex.
+In other words, the structure of Mumbadevi is a spectacular sight for anyone who visits.

 It’s not just the temple, but the various shops lined up selling varieties of fresh flowers and delicious sweets that are enchanting as well.
-You can find various religious artifacts and idols in all possible sizes.
+You can find multiple religious artifacts and idols of all possible sizes.

-The other nearby places include Crawford market, which is famous for vegetables, fruits, meats, caged birds, and other animals (cats, parrots, parakeets, etc.) Then there is the Chowpaty, a famous tourist destination.
+The other nearby places include Crawford market, famous for vegetables, fruits, meats, caged birds, and other animals (cats, parrots, parakeets, etc.) Then there is Chowpaty, a famous tourist destination.

 The railway is the cheapest and fastest way to travel to the temple.
 Charni Road station is only 10 minutes from Bhuleshwar.
 Even Churchgate station is close to Bhuleshwar.